 3- Now, you need to provide details of the infringed content and how it is duplicated from your website.

-3- In case there are multiple websites/URLs duplicating your content, you can click on the ‘Add a new group’ option to report multiple URLs through the same form.
+3- In case multiple websites/URLs are duplicating your content, you can click on the ‘Add a new group’ option to report multiple URLs through the same form.

 4- Checkmark the sworn statement, which confirms that you are the main copyright holder of the content and the duplicated content belongs to you.

 5- Click ‘Submit’ and wait for an answer back from Google.
 It can take anywhere between 2-3 weeks for Google to provide an update.

 Please note that this will only get the duplicate website removed from Google Search.
 Google cannot shut down a website completely.
 To get the website taken offline, you will have to contact the hosting providers of the duplicate website.